MERIT: Modular Framework for Multimodal Misinformation Detection with Web-Grounded Reasoning: Methodology

 \subsection{Overview}

-MIRAGE addresses multimodal misinformation detection as a structured reasoning problem.
-Given an image $I$ and text headline $H$, the system predicts whether the pair constitutes misinformation, producing a binary classification: Misinformation or Not Misinformation.
-Unlike supervised models that learn detection patterns from labeled training data, MIRAGE decomposes verification into four sequential modules that each address a distinct aspect of the detection task.
+MERIT addresses multimodal misinformation detection as a structured reasoning problem.
+Given an image $I$ and text headline $H$, the system predicts whether the pair is misinformation or not, producing a binary classification: Misinformation or Not Misinformation.
+Unlike supervised models that learn detection patterns from labeled training data, MERIT decomposes verification into four sequential modules that each address a distinct aspect of the detection task.

+The pipeline operates as follows.
+The Visual Verification Module analyzes image $I$ for signs of AI generation or manipulation.
+The Relevancy Assessment Module evaluates whether image and text align semantically.
+The Claim Verification Module generates investigative questions about headline $H$, retrieves evidence via web search following retrieval-augmented generation principles~\citep{lewis2020retrieval}, and synthesizes answers with citations.
+The Final Judgment Module integrates all signals to produce a calibrated binary decision.

-Formally, MIRAGE computes the probability of misinformation through modular composition:
+Figure~\ref{fig:architecture} illustrates this architecture.
+Formally, MERIT computes the probability of misinformation through modular composition:

 where: